Santhosh-KS/spookfish/README.md

 ## Install the following dependencies.

-You can simply run the script `install_dependencies.sh` and take a break and wait for the installations to complete.
+If you are trying to run on a system without the prior Opencv or Dlib installation, You can simply run the script `install_dependencies.sh` and take a break and wait for the installations to complete.
 Or you can do it manually.
+If you are trying run on an existing setup, I suggest you to install only the components which you need to install.

 Please install the following list of dependencies.
 These installations are one time job to setup on a new machine.